-This past September, I completed my first e-book.
+Back in 2011, I wrote my first e-book.
 From idea to finished product, it took me approximately nine months to complete.
 And while you may think the writing aspect was the most difficult part of the process – it wasn’t.

-For me, the most challenging aspect of writing an e-book was how to turn my written masterpiece into a polished and professional-looking product that people would want to buy.
+For me, the most challenging aspect of writing the e-book was how to turn my written masterpiece into a polished and professional-looking product that people would want to buy.

 I purchased a couple of different e-books on the subject; one even included multiple e-book templates to make the formatting process easier.
 But after trying to use the templates and getting frustrated, because they wouldn’t let me make the changes I needed, I started to look for someone to format my e-book for me.

 While I found numerous reputable professionals to format my e-book – the prices that they charged were hefty ($500-$1,500 + additional fees for the number of words), and these prices didn’t even include editing costs.
 So I decided I was going to have to learn the process myself.
 Let me tell you; I’m so glad I did because it was super easy and I saved a ton of money!

 Not sure what to do after you finish writing your e-book?

 Here are the exact steps I took to format my e-book in Word and start selling it online.